Equivariant cohomology Chern numbers determine equivariant unitary bordism for torus groups: Proof of main theorem and equivariant unoriented bordism

-\begin{rem} Theorem~\ref{unoriented} tells us that the $({\Bbb Z}_2)^k$-equivariant unoriented bordism is determined by $({\Bbb Z}_2)^k$-equivariant Stiefel--Whitney numbers.
-This result was essentially due to tom Dieck with the argument of involving the Boardman map (see \cite{tom Dieck2}).
-Here we give another proof without using the Boardman map. \end{rem}
+\begin{rem} Theorem~\ref{unoriented} tells us that $({\Bbb Z}_2)^k$-equivariant unoriented bordism is determined by $({\Bbb Z}_2)^k$-equivariant Stiefel--Whitney numbers.
+This result is essentially due to tom Dieck with an argument of involving the Boardman map (see \cite{tom Dieck2}).
+Here we exactly replace the use of the Boardman map by the Kronecker pairing. \end{rem}